Security

 User access to the application is always via HTTPS, where we support TLS v1.2 or above.
 All access to our infrastructure is via HTTPS or SSH with key based two factor authentication

-Backups for cloud-hosted implementations are managed, performed, and tested by the Google Cloud Platform.
+Backups for cloud-hosted implementations are managed, performed, and tested by the Google Cloud Platform and Microsoft Azure.
 Offsite backups are maintained with a best-effort 1 hour Recovery Point Objective.

 To ensure business continuity for our provided services, Osmos maintains a business continuity plan and holds annual technical and tabletop tests.
-For Google Cloud zonal failures, Osmos has real time failover.
-For Google Cloud regional and multi-regional failures, Osmos' Recovery Point Objective is 8 hours, while Recovery Time Objective (RTO) is 48 hours.
+For Google Cloud and Microsoft Azure zonal failures, Osmos has real time failover.
+For Google Cloud or Microsoft Azure regional and multi-regional failures, Osmos' Recovery Point Objective is 8 hours, while Recovery Time Objective (RTO) is 48 hours.

 All data, both in transit and at rest, is encrypted utilizing the 256 key bit Advanced Encryption Standard (AES).